 - compliant temporary fences are permitted for a maximum period of 3 months during the construction of a pool.
 After this time, compliant permanent barriers are required.
 Both the temporary and permanent fences will need to be inspected and certified by the building certifier who approved the application.

-- The building certifier, either a private building certifier or a local government building certifier, who approved the building approval must inspect and certify the pool safety barrier before the pool is filled to a depth of 300 millimetres or more.
+- The building certifier, either a private building certifier or a local government building certifier, who approved the building approval must inspect and certify the pool safety barrier before the pool is filled to a depth of 300 millimeters or more.

 For inspection and certification costs, check with the building certifier who approved the application to allow the pool and safety barrier to be constructed.
 The fee may have been incorporated in the building development application fees.